An adaptive strategy for sequential designs of multilevel computer experiments: Introduction

 The contributions of this research are two-fold.
-First our approach is the first multi-fidelity emulation method that takes advantage of sequential designs, which have been shown to be superior to one-shot designs for computer experiments \citep{beck2016sequential}.
-Secondly, compared to previous multi-fidelity methods, we allow our choice of design points across fidelities to be fully flexible, based upon a criterion that seeks to select the fidelity that reduces the most the difference of mean predicted increments across levels.
+First, our approach is the first multi-fidelity emulation method that is both free from the nested property of the design and takes advantage of sequential designs, which have been shown to be superior to one-shot designs for computer experiments \cite{beck2016sequential} and in multi-fidelity work \cite{le2015cokriging}.
+Secondly, compared to previous multi-fidelity methods, we allow our choice of design points across fidelities to be fully flexible.
+Our criterion selects both the input point and level of fidelity of the next run that results in the largest improvement of the overall prediction quality using all levels combined into one emulator.
 This dual strategy provides large gains compared to state-of-the-art multi-fidelity experimental designs.
-Defining the accuracy of an emulator and evaluating the effect of additional expensive computer simulations are necessary steps in optimizing the usage of computational resources.
-This is made possible by decomposing the computer simulations into a sum of incremental functions and assuming a reproducing kernel Hilbert space (RKHS) as a function space to which each incremental function belong.
-Evaluating the accuracy of an approximation in the RKHS guarantees that our emulator gets closer to the underlining function as the number of runs increases.
-Regarding this type of asymptotic theory, a profound literature exists in scattered data approximation and related fields, which is often used in Gaussian process approximation.
+Defining the accuracy of an emulator and evaluating the effect of including additional evaluations of expensive computer simulations as the training data are necessary steps in optimising the usage of computational resources.
+This is made possible by decomposing the high resolution computer simulations into a telescoping sum of incremental differences across consecutive levels and assuming a reproducing kernel Hilbert space (RKHS) as a function space to which each incremental function belongs.
+Evaluating the accuracy of an approximation in the RKHS guarantees that our emulator gets closer to the underlining function as the number of runs increases; hence our methodology solves the problem of inaccuracy which is inherently included in the above-mentioned emulators.
+Regarding this type of asymptotic theory, profound literature exists in scattered data approximation and related fields, which is often used in Gaussian process approximation.
 The exhaustive study was given in \cite{wendland2004scattered}.
-In the context of practical implementation of Gaussian process regressions in recent papers, the effects of misspecified parameters in covariance functions were investigated in \cite{tuo2020kriging, wang2020prediction} while convergence rates with statistically estimated parameters was studied in \cite{teckentrup2020convergence, wynne2020convergence}.
+In the context of practical implementation of Gaussian process regressions in recent papers, the effects of misspecified parameters in covariance functions were investigated in \cite{tuo2020kriging, wang2020prediction} while convergence rates with statistically estimated parameters were studied in \cite{teckentrup2020convergence, wynne2021convergence}.
 The convergence rates by these methods are based on geometric features of the domain and design.
 Especially in the case of high dimension and a tensor grid design, these convergence rates are quite slow.
-Therefore, we rely on an empirical but usually more efficient design strategy, Mutual Information Computer Experiment (MICE) \citep{beck2016sequential}, to obtain faster convergence in a practical way.
+Therefore, we rely on an empirical but usually more efficient design strategy, Mutual Information Computer Experiment (MICE) \cite{beck2016sequential}, to obtain faster convergence in a practical way.